gleechi/gleechi.github.io/pages/0.15.0/unity/unity_component_myvirtualgrasp.md

 Once an object is marked as {% include tooltip.html tooltip="VGInteractable" text="interactable" %}, it will be supported by VG's [grasp](grasp_interaction.0.15.0.html) and [push](push_interaction.0.15.0.html) interactions.
 -->

+### Origin

+While each VG_ControllerProfile contains an "Origin Name" that should act as the origin of your controller data, you can overwrite the origin by selecting a different transform here.
+This may be useful since searching for a GameObject name as the VG_ControllerProfile does is error-prone, for example there may be multiple objects with that name.

+If you set an "Origin" here instead, this Transform will overwrite the origin potentially detected through the VG_ControllerProfile.
+If you do not provide an "Origin" here (set it to None), the selected VG_ControllerProfile will try to find a GameObject by name as described above.

 ## Global Grasp Interaction Settings